GrossDesignCo/concordance-app-poc/src/data/translation-principles.md

      - "God rested Man in the garden"
      - "And he called his name Rest, saying 'At last this one will give us rest'"

+1. Transliterate unknown words

+Specific names of certain places or materials may be unknown or not fit into any semantic range, such as "Bedolach" (Traditionally Bdellium in Genesis 2:12 and Numbers 11:7, which itself is a transliteration of a Greek transliteration of the Hebrew term).
+Rabbinic translation takes guesses at what this material could be, but it appears to be genuinely lost to the ages, adding to the exotic mystique.

+In these cases, a simple transliteration of the original Hebrew seems the most appropriate, with an accompanying lexicon entry explaining the history.

 ## English-Natural Translation Principles

 1. Maintain readability while preserving meaning.